akhileshkaushal/Sequencing-projects/4_RNA-Seq_Pavlos.md

 RNA-seq data is paired end.
-By Visualising top three lines of paired file we conlcuded that RNA-seq data is paired end read.
+By Visualising top three lines of paired file (Suggested by Prof. Coarfa) we conlcuded that RNA-seq data is paired end read.

 **(1) Read Trimming using TrimGalore**